nathanielburman/horror-demons-at-the-dinner-table/README.md

 She silently sets up her table for two.

 She sets out her biggest knife at the other placement on the table.

+Knives are so sexy.

+It just sits there on the table waiting to be handled.

+And mishandled.

+A knock at the door.
+Nobody's home.

+A chime in the kitchen.
+And, she's licking someone's boots.
+White boots.
+Black laces.
+Nazi boots.

+In her mind, she's somewhere else.
+She glances off to the binary and she notices something.
+Lurking in the quantum.
+Nothing.

+She notices nothing.

+Then nothing moves into place.

+The knife flies off the table and it startles her.